Vinfall/VNDB-Calendar/README.md

 - Inspired by [SteamWishlistCalendar](https://github.com/icue/SteamWishlistCalendar), which I highly recommend in favor of email notifications
 - [VNDB Steam Enhancer](https://greasyfork.org/en/scripts/456166-vndb-steam-enhancer/code) is another learning source for interacting with VNDB API
+- Thanks to all VNDB contributors & editors for making such a great site available